 Both types of dog can be aloof and easygoing.
 They can also snuggle in your lap if you let them.
 But for the most part, both breeds are confident and courageous.
 They tend to be rather fearless unless they’ve been neglected or mistreated, in which case they may become shy, anxious or snappish.

 Many Rottweilers are known for being completely goofy and lovable at home with the family.
 German shepherds are playful.
-Both dogs can be extremely good with children.
+Both dogs can be extremely good with children, and many families swear by each breed as being the best they’ve ever owned.

 Rottweiler owners should commit to training their dogs correctly.
 Because these animals are so large and muscular, they can overpower you more easily than a smaller German shepherd.
 Still, shepherds are powerful dogs.